Wallis (retailer): History

-The first store was opened by the founder, Raphael Nat Wallis, in Chapel Market, Islington in 1923.
+The first Wallis store was opened by its namesake founder, Raphael Nat Wallis, in Chapel Market, Islington in 1923.
 Known from the start for its coats (sold originally for 19 shillings) and dresses, it had the slogan: 'Comparison invited.
 Competition defied".
 By the 1940s, the chain had 25 shops and a turnover of £300,000 a year.

 1960s fashion success

 From the 1950s, under the leadership of Jeffrey Wallis, son of the founder, the company became known for its selections from Paris – from 1957 this was known as 'pick of Paris', later this became 'Paris Originals' – and produced exact copies of top couture clothes.
 Paying a fee to attend the fashion shows of names such as Courrèges, Chanel and Dior, Wallis buyers were then entitled to reproduce a small number of patterns from each show – in practice, another dozen or so would be recreated from memory.
 The store's mannequins would wear canvas covers in the run up to a grand unveiling of the latest designs.
 The copies of Chanel suits created by the store attracted a loyal following among London socialites and working women alike.
 During the Profumo affair trial, Christine Keeler wore a different Wallis outfit every day.